 The Chairman of an SCCA RoadRally Championship event may identify up to four persons who have participated in the event in the capacity of Chairman, Rallymaster, or pre-check crew member to receive worker points for that event.
 Such workers shall receive 20 points for a National event and 10 points for a Divisional event toward the championship series of their choice (this choice must be noted on the worker point form).
 If a series is not selected, the points will be applied to the series of the worked event, or at the discretion of the Official Points Keeper.
 Once the Chairman has officially declared the persons to receive worker points, the designees may not change.
 The designation must be made at the time official results are submitted, or worker points will not be awarded.
-A maximum of 20 worker points will be awarded to an individual in each series each season.
+An individual may be awarded a maximum of 20 worker points per class in each series each season.